What about Deferred Taxation?

 You can defer taxes with a traditional IRA and 401(k), too.
 However, FIAs may offer more.
 For instance, FIAs do not cap how much you can put into them.
 However, these other accounts do.
 So, if you can not put any more money into your IRA or 401(k), and FIA may help.
 Annuities, in general, can offer another way to save money for the long-term.

 In addition, roll-overs may be possible with a Roth IRA into an FIA.
-In this way, you can defer taxes on your retirement account monies.
+In this way, you can defer taxes on your retirement money.
 Of course, tax issues may vary from person to person.
-So, seek advice from a tax advisor.
+So, seek guidance from a tax professional.

 In addition, you may contact us at Orfin and Associates to help you learn your retirement options.